rquellh/testcafe-cucumber/README.md

 * As of the time I am writting this, there is only 1 passing test of 3.
 I decided to not make all of the tests passing, so you could see how failures are handled.

 * My solution closes the TestCafe browser between each scenario.
 I tried to keep it open between scenarios but had trouble with handling failures.
 If you find a solution, I'd like to know.

+* With TestCafe version 0.19.0, you no longer have to manually update stack-chain.
+Thank you to the TestCafe crew for making the integration much easier.